 Pizzelles and Powdered Sugar

 Traditionally, pizzelles are dusted with confectioners sugar.
-These cookies look and taste great as is, but are also great with a dusting of sugar.
+These cookies look and taste great as is, but they are also great with a dusting of sugar.

 Rate this Recipe!